-As the original, the Valjoux Field Blackout is powered by the time-tested and proven ETA Valjoux 7750 chronograph movement.
-Reliable, accurate and robust, the caliber gives you the usual chronograph functionality together with a calendar that shows not only current date, but also a day of week.
+Like the original, the Valjoux Field Blackout is powered by the time-tested and proven ETA Valjoux 7750 chronograph movement.
+Reliable, accurate, and robust, the caliber gives you the usual chronograph functionality together with a calendar that shows not only the current date but also the day of the week.

-Although the dial of the watch is very monochromatic, the watch can be easily read in total darkness thanks to the usual set of LLT micro-tubes.
-Filled with radioactive, but harmless tritium gas, the tubes emit very bright glow for a guaranteed period of 25 years.
+Although the dial is monochromatic, the 1860 Blackout can be easily read in total darkness thanks to the usual set of LLT micro-tubes.
+Filled with radioactive, but harmless tritium gas, the tubes emit a bright glow for a guaranteed period of 25 years.

-Regrettably, only the 12 hour markers, as well as the hour and minute hands are equipped with the glowing tubes.
-If you plan to use chronograph in the dark or simply want to check whether the watch is actually ticking, you will either have to use a flashlight or find some other time measuring device that has a normal or a night goggles-friendly backlighting.
+Regrettably, only the 12 hour-markers, as well as the hour and minute hands are equipped with the glowing tubes.
+If you plan to use the chronograph in the dark or simply want to check whether the watch is actually ticking, you will either have to use a flashlight or find some other time-measuring device that has a normal or night goggles-friendly backlighting.

-Price is yet to be revealed, but other versions of the watch are currently offered at $2200-$2300 USD, so this timekeeper will probably go on sale at some $2500.
+The price is yet to be revealed, but other versions are currently offered at $2200-$2300 USD, so this timekeeper will probably go on sale at some $2500.

-Luminox Valjoux Field Chronograph 1860 Blackout (Ref.
-A.1861.BO) Automatic watch specification
+Luminox Valjoux Field Chronograph 1860 Blackout A.1861.BO specification

 Price: $2400 (MSRP)